moldach/project-directory/README.md

 + Synthsis and write up
 + Creating reproducible code

 ### Markdown

+Use `knitr` for reproducible reports. `knitr` is ideal for

++ Manuals
++ Short/medium-length technical documents
++ Tutorials
++ Reports, especially if they will be generated periodically with updated data
++ Data preprocessing documents and summaries

+`knitr` is **not** well-suited for

++ Very long research articles
++ Complex and time-consuming computations (better to use literatite programming in conjuction with `Makefiles`)

+Chunk caching is one way to avoid lengthy computations.
+By setting the `cache = TRUE` chunk option, it stores the output in a database in your working directory.
+Then, when you re-knit the document, instead of running the code in that particular chunk it re-loads the stored output from the database.
+By default dependencies between chunks are not checked.
+If the results of a cached chunk depend on a previous chunk that has been modified, those changes will not necessarily propogate down to later cached chunks.

 Digitially document your work in R Markdown or Pandoc to render markdown to HTML